- UK/International: All regions

 How to apply

-Please e-mail your personal statement and CV to Dr Irena Hayter (firstname.lastname@example.org) by 18 March 2021.
-Candidates will be notified of the outcome of their applications early to mid-May 2021.
+Please e-mail your personal statement and CV to Dr Irena Hayter (firstname.lastname@example.org) by 4 March 2022.
+Candidates will be notified of the outcome of their applications early to mid-June 2022.

 - reasons for application: please suggest reasons why you are a suitable candidate for the studentships;